The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

 \subsubsection{Stability}

 The first example considers a domain where all the CF nodes belong to the primal mesh.
-This allows us to write the Hermite-Taylor correction function method as a one step method since the Hermite functionals for the primal CF nodes only require the numerical solutions at times $t_n$ and $t_{n+1/2}$ to evolve the data from $t_n$ to $t_{n+1}$.
+This allows us to write the Hermite-Taylor correction function method as a one step method for the solution on the primal nodes since the Hermite functionals for the primal CF nodes only require the numerical solutions at times $t_n$ and $t_{n+1/2}$ to evolve the data from $t_n$ to $t_{n+1}$.
+In this situation, we express as a one-step method